Eight easy ways to keep your phone & data safe when you travel

 2. Beware of free Wi-Fi networks

-3. Activate find-my-phone function
+3. Activate find-my-phone and theft protections

 4. Display emergency contact information